Top Navajo leaders quarantine as tribe prepares for curfew

 Two leaders of the largest Native American reservation in the U.S. are in self-quarantine as the Navajo Nation prepares for a weekend-long curfew aimed at curbing the coronavirus outbreak.

 The virus has swept with ferocity through the Navajo Nation, which spans parts of Arizona, New Mexico and Utah.
-The tribe has recorded more than 550 cases and two deaths among Navajos who live on the 27,000-square-mile (70,000-square-kilometer) reservation.
+The tribe has recorded nearly 600 cases and 22 deaths among Navajos who live on the 27,000-square-mile (70,000-square-kilometer) reservation.

-The virus can infect anyone and shouldn't be taken lightly, Nez said.

-"Let’s not lose hope, but let’s face the reality that this virus is going to be around for several more months and we have to deal with it by making smart decisions and with prayer,” he said.

-Their decision comes as the tribe prepares for the 57-hour reservation-wide curfew that will begin Friday at 8 p.m.
+Their decision came as the tribe prepared for the 57-hour reservation-wide curfew that began Friday at 8 p.m.
 Strict enforcement has been promised, with Navajo police able to issue citations that may include fines up to $1,000 or jail time.

-“The more people continue to go out into public, the longer we will have to stay home,” Lizer said.
+The virus can infect anyone and should not be taken lightly, Nez said.

+“With the number of positive cases rising, it’s imperative that we make smart decisions to protect the ones we love,” Nez said Friday evening.
+"Please think of our grandmothers and grandfathers and those with underlying conditions.
+Let us also remember that we as Diné are strong, our ancestors overcame many atrocities, for us to be here today — let’s honor their sacrifices by making good decisions.”

 Access to health care and medical supplies already is a concern on the Navajo Nation and in other tribal communities in the southwestern U.S that have seen spikes in the number of cases over the past week.